promesoft/KicadJE-EuroPowerSupply2/README.md

 Not easy to measure the OL circuit as it is VERY close to the DC-DC input

-Add current limiter on input
+Add current limiter on input and consider changing from OL to currentlimier with limit indication

 Consider calc initial regulator stage as Capacitor multiplier and add small signal BJT in darlington config.
  - https://www.google.com/search?q=eeblog+david+jones+capacitor+multiplier&oq=eeblog+david+jones+capacitor+mul&aqs=chrome.1.69i57j33.18679j1j7&sourceid=chrome&ie=UTF-8